Alessandro-Dodon/pyvar/functions/README.md

 - Check Nick's function, it should download also returns, this would make it compatible with my functions also for VaR

 - Check if some matrix algebra operation fails with the portfolio VaR/ ES or dynamic corr models

+- Check crazy short positions on the functions that use x monetary, in case add a failsafe/ warning